XuWilliam95/Automated-Turret-Code/README.md

 The idea is an inexpensive, flexible robotic system which would automatically target people and shine a laser at their center of mass.

 Design goals:
-Small, inexpensive two-servo design.
+Small, inexpensive two-servo design. \n
-Utilizing as many common, off-the-shelf components to allow for easy repair/replacement of parts.
-Arduino Uno or compatible microcontroller board
+Utilizing as many common, off-the-shelf components to allow for easy repair/replacement of parts.\n Arduino Uno or compatible microcontroller board
 Serial communication between microcontroller board and PC One 5V laser diode to indicate firing path